 All believe that having sanook or fun and working together is essential to this world or ‘mundo exchange’.

 Some of us have high school education while others hold doctorates in their fields.
 We all are equal in knowledge, compassion and the desire to support this exchange.

 Yes.
 We work together with like-minded non-profits, associations, schools, government agencies and more.
 We enjoy working in cooperation with the many who strive to make this world a better place for those economically underprivileged, displaced or harmed by human made or natural disasters.

-Members of our team have collective volunteer experience in areas including the West Bank, remote Guatemalan villages and on the farmlands of Europe and Australia.
+Currently we are concentrating volunteer assistance in an area of Northeastern Thailand called Isan.
+We help in small towns and villages where we have been asked to send visitors to help.
 We work in an area considered by teachers and the government of Thailand to be the poorest region of the country.
-Most residents of the Isan area are farmers.
+Most residents of the Isaan area are farmers.
 Many in this area seek English language, computer and other career skills to improve employment choices.